adptraining1/testrepo/wiegehts.md

+# Liste der Grüße:

-Wie geht es dir
+- Wie geht es dir

-Come Stai?
+- Come Stai?

-How are you?
+- How are you?